-Mark Peter Wright is an artist, researcher and lecturer working at the intersection of critical theory and contemporary art.
+Mark Peter Wright is an artist and researcher working at the intersection of critical theory, contemporary art and education.
 His practice explores the relationship between humans, animals, environments and their associated technologies of capture: critically and playfully generating debate through installation, performance and sound.

 His collaborative practice with Helena Hunter is called Matterlurgy and involves assemblage and performance as ways to investigate human and more-than-human relations.
 With Salomé Voegelin he co-convenes Points of Listening, a series of public activities exploring the potential of co-constructed learning.
 He is currently researching Post-Natural Sound Arts in addition to working with the Centre for Geohumanities as part of the Creating Earth Futures collaborative commissions, 2018.